pypeit/PypeIt/doc/image_proc.rst

-Unless otherwise stated, the relevant parameters governing basic image processing are kept by :class:`~pypeit.par.pypeitpar.ProcessImagesPar`; see :ref:`pypeitpar`.
+Unless otherwise stated, the relevant parameters governing basic image processing are kept by :class:`~pypeit.par.pypeitpar.ProcessImagesPar`; see :ref:`parameters`.
 Importantly, however, changing the default parameters for some frame types will lead to faults; see :ref:`proc_algorithm` and :ref:`workflow`.